 The Platinum Charge Card is aimed at those who travel frequently, fund their own travel, and can be savvy with using the benefits of the Amex Platinum offering.
 If you do, you’ll hopefully get at least the value from the annual fee each year from the wide range of perks and deals on offer.

-If you are a business owner spending on advertising, IT or other business-related expenses more than dining or travel, the Business Platinum Charge Card might have the potential to earn more points than the consumer variant of the Charge card.
+If you are a business owner mostly spending on business-related expenses rather than dining or travel – the dedicated account management feature of the Business Platinum Charge Card may be appeal to you.

 American Express Platinum Charge Card guide quick links